“HABIT, n. A shackle for the free.”

 Unlike what the public may believe, it's the tall, lanky, and awkward who make the best fighters.
 They defy convention, which makes them outliers.
 Outliers are always harder for the mainstream to predict, and in fighting, harder to beat.

 According to Fightnomics, UFC champions on average have reach advantages over the rest of their division.
 Jon Jones, Georges St-Pierre, and Conor McGregor would then be the perfect builds for MMA.
 Also worthy to note is that both Jones and McGregor start out crouched and crawling before their fights.
 They want to be free to move, free from the shackles of habit.
 And like Georges St-Pierre, McGregor does better with game planning and has learned to be a disciplined champion.
-For these reasons, neither Jones nor St-Pierre takes short notice fights.
+For these reasons, both Jones and St-Pierre are reluctant to take short notice fights.
 And St-Pierre, Jones, and McGregor all come from camps that compare fighting to engineering, or logic-based problem-solving, and training to r&d.
 (Kavanagh is a former engineer, Jones's coach Greg Jackson is a math nerd, and St-Pierre is trained by two philosophers, John Danaher and Firas Zahabi.)
 Not surprisingly, there is mutual respect and cross-training from all three camps.

 Few fight coaches would ever associate fighting with engineering or with logic-based problem-solving for that matter, which is what makes these coaches unique in fighting and excellent in finding patterns.
 (But then again, MMA, and in particular Brazilian jiu-jitsu, is quite popular in Silicon Valley.)